-Today is June 19th, Juneteenth, the day in 1865 when news of Lincoln’s signing of the Emancipation Proclamation two years earlier finally reached enslaved persons in Texas.
-It coincides with the National Gathering of the UCC Open & Affirming National Gathering and a Race and Religion course assignment on whether the Lost Cause still exists in the South today.
-All things work together, and it is fitting.
+Today is June 19th, Juneteenth, the day in 1865 when news of Lincoln’s signing of the Emancipation Proclamation two years earlier finally reached enslaved persons in Texas.… Read more “Race, Religion, and the Lost Cause: Observation from the National ONA Gathering”

 Louisiana Black Church Fires: A Psalm of Community Lament

 Holy God, we must speak the names.
 St. Mary Baptist.
 Greater Union Baptist.
 Mount Pleasant Baptist.
 Louisiana smolders.
 In the names and the smoke our sin is… Read more “Louisiana Black Church Fires: A Psalm of Community Lament”

 Protest and Privilege

 Last night, we sat in front of the television and watched the announcement of the Grand Jury decision from Ferguson, Missouri.
 From the time the broadcast started,… Read more “Protest and Privilege”